Important Update

 Disclosing Inventions at USC

-Invention disclosures can be filed easily and quickly using Inteum’s inventor portal, a secure online portal which will be available from July 1, 2025.
-You will be able to log on to Inteum’s inventor portal with your USC NetID and password.
+Invention and copyright disclosures can be filed easily and quickly using Inteum’s secure online inventor portal.
+You are able to log on to Inteum’s inventor portal with your USC NetID and password.

 Steps in the invention disclosure process are outlined below.
 You can also refer to our Invention Disclosure Frequently Asked Questions page for additional information.